strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 There may be be a small delay here while Lima Charlie creates the new company.

+As you may notice it is possible to use this tool to manage more than one company or organization with this tool.

 Once the page finishes loading you will see a menu appear and your fake company.
 Please select your ficticious company.

 ![](attachments/ficticious_company_selection.PNG)